 In his personal life Nicholas was devoted to his Tsarina, Alexandra of Hesse.
 The two remained deeply in love for the rest of their lives and they were among the very few royals who actually shared a bed and bedroom.
 The palaces of the Tsar were worlds unto themselves and the family remained insulated there.
 They were a loyal and loving, hands on family, who spent as much time together as they could.
 They took delight in photographing themselves, and Anastasia, the youngest and impish daughter, had her own Kodak Brownie box camera.
 The images captured were charming and natural and ultimately a poignant chronicle of an extraordinary family doing ordinary things.
 Anastasia even took “selfies” in front of a mirror.

 Her mother, Alexandra did not enjoy public life.
 She was disliked by much of the populace because she was German.
 She was reclusive and tried to shelter her beautiful daughters from the realities beyond the palace walls.
-As opulent as the palaces were, both the Tsar and Tsarina preferred a simpler life without extravagance.
-By all accounts they were an affectionate, happy family.
+As opulent as the palaces were, both the Tsar and Tsarina preferred a simpler life without extravagance and were criticized for it by other royals who gossiped that the royal quarters looked like a second rate hotel .
+Nevertheless, by all accounts they were an affectionate, happy family.